Biography of Dr. Standler

 I had been interested in privacy law and First Amendment law since the 1960s and I had worked as a consultant on scientific evidence to litigators, so I decided in 1994 to become an attorney.

 When I was a full-time law student during 1995-98, I broadly studied torts, contracts, and constitutional law, as well as intellectual property law.
 I used the same broad, general approach to law that served me well in my previous careers as a physicist and electrical engineer.
 An attorney who has a narrow focus in only one specialty can miss analogies from other areas of law when novel or nonroutine cases arise.
-In the area of computer and technology law, new technologies are continually creating novel or nonroutine cases.
+In the areas of computer law and technology law, new technologies are continually creating cases with novel legal issues.

 My curriculum vitae gives my credentials, a bibliography of my publications, and a summary of my professional experience.